Muideen7/alx-interview/0x01-lockboxes/README.md

-I apologize for the misunderstanding.
-Here's the updated content of the README.md file, including all the information you requested:

-markdown
-Copy code
 # 0x01-lockboxes

 This directory contains code and examples related to lockboxes.
 The purpose of this directory is to provide a collection of resources and code snippets for working with lockboxes in Python.